tytydraco/yessleep/out/The_linden_tree_and_the_pond.md

 I sat there on my knees holding this pearl colored egg in my hands, like a broken record, the first rays of sunshine through the trees again.
 I got up, and I walked slowly to the barn.
 I stared at the egg the whole way there.
-I knew I was in for a beatin’, but I didn’t care.
+I knew I was in trouble, but I didn’t care.
 I had one of Laima’s eggs.